shmsw25/AmbigQA/README.md

 - `docs.db`: sqlite db that is consistent with [DrQA](https://github.com/facebookresearch/DrQA); containing plain text only, no disambiguation pages
 - `docs-html.db`: sqlite db that is consistent with [DrQA](https://github.com/facebookresearch/DrQA), containing html, no disambiguation pages
-- (Coming Soon!)
-Top 100 Wikipedia passages retrieved from Dense Passage Retrieval
+- Top 100 Wikipedia passages retrieved from Dense Passage Retrieval

 ## Evaluation script